Risk Factors Dashboard

 Risks Related to Our Indebtedness

-Griffon’s senior notes, which have limited covenants, are not due until 2028; its $800 million Term Loan B (current balance of $457 million), which also has limited covenants, is not due until 2029; and its $500 million revolving line of credit, which has greater covenant requirements, does not mature until 2028.
+Griffon’s senior notes, which have limited covenants, are not due until 2028; our $800 million Term Loan B (current balance of $449 million), which also has limited covenants, is not due until 2029; and our $500 million revolving line of credit, which has greater covenant requirements, does not mature until 2028.
 However, in the event the 2028 Senior Notes are not repaid, refinanced, or replaced prior to December 1, 2027, the Revolver will mature on December 1, 2027.
 There are potential impacts from Griffon’s use of debt to finance certain of its activities, especially acquisitions and expansions, as set forth below.

 Compliance with restrictions and covenants in Griffon’s debt agreements may limit its ability to take corporate actions.

-The credit agreement entered into by, and, to a lesser extent, the terms of the senior notes issued by, Griffon each contain covenants that restrict the ability of Griffon and its subsidiaries to, among other things, incur additional debt, pay dividends, incur liens and make investments, acquisitions, dispositions, restricted payments and capital expenditures.
+The credit agreement entered into by, and, to a lesser extent, the terms of the senior notes issued by, Griffon, each contain covenants that restrict the ability of Griffon and its subsidiaries to, among other things, incur additional debt, pay dividends, incur liens and make investments, acquisitions, dispositions, restricted payments and capital expenditures.The credit agreement entered into by, and, to a lesser extent, the terms of the senior notes issued by, Griffon each contain covenants that restrict the ability of Griffon and its subsidiaries to, among other things, incur additional debt, pay dividends, incur liens and make investments, acquisitions, dispositions, restricted payments and capital expenditures.
 Under the credit agreement, Griffon is also required to comply with specific financial ratios and tests.
 Griffon may not be able to comply in the future with these covenants or restrictions as a result of events beyond its control, such as prevailing economic, financial and industry conditions or a change in control of Griffon.
 If Griffon defaults in maintaining compliance with the covenants and restrictions in its credit agreement or the senior notes, its lenders could declare all of the principal and interest amounts outstanding due and payable and, in the case of the credit agreement, terminate the commitments to extend credit to Griffon in the future.
 If Griffon or its subsidiaries are unable to secure credit in the future, its business could be harmed.

 Griffon may be unable to raise additional financing if needed.